Trump says he will name Supreme Court replacement for Ginsburg by Saturday | Politics

 President Donald Trump said on Monday he will announce his U.S. Supreme Court pick by the end of the week, moving quickly to fill the seat of liberal icon Ruth Bader Ginsburg and cement a 6-3 conservative majority ahead of his Nov.
 3 re-election bid.
 Trump said he would put forward his nominee on Friday or Saturday and called upon the Senate, controlled by his fellow Republicans, to vote on confirmation ahead of the election.

-'TERRIFIC WOMAN' "She's a terrific woman from everything I know," Trump said of Lagoa on Fox News.
-"I don't know her.
-Florida.
-We love Florida."
-The state is viewed as one that Trump must win to beat Democratic challenger Joe Biden in the election.

 White House Counsel Pat Cipollone, Vice President Mike Pence, Chief of Staff Mark Meadows and Trump's son-in-law and adviser Jared Kushner are leading the selection process, the source said.
-Outside of White House officials, Leonard Leo, the former executive vice president of the Federalist Society, a conservative legal group, is playing a central advisory role, as he did during the nominations of Gorsuch and Kavanaugh.
+Outside of White House officials, Leonard Leo, the former executive vice president of the Federalist Society, a conservative legal group, is playing a central advisory role.
 Trump on Fox also was asked about Judge Allison Rushing, who he appointed to the Richmond, Virginia-based 4th U.S. Circuit Court of Appeals last year.

 "I'm looking at five, probably four, but I'm looking at five very seriously.
 I'm going to make a decision on either Friday or Saturday," Trump said.
-The court vacancy has given Trump and his fellow Republicans a chance to steer the national discussion away from the coronavirus pandemic, which has killed almost 200,000 Americans and thrown millions of people out of work.

-Democrats have accused McConnell of hypocrisy for being eager to usher a Trump nominee to a confirmation vote.
-In 2016, he refused to even consider Democratic President Barack Obama's nominee to fill a vacancy on the court left by the death of conservative Justice Antonin Scalia, saying it would be inappropriate to do so during an election year.
-Biden on Sunday called on other Republican senators to join Collins and Murkowski and allow the winner of the election to name the next Supreme Court justice.

-A Reuters/Ipsos poll published on Sunday found that a majority of Americans - some 62% including about half of Republicans polled - agreed with that sentiment.
+The Judicial Crisis Network, a conservative group, said it would air $2.2 million worth of television ads urging a confirmation vote, focusing on a handful of states with competitive Senate races.

 ALSO READ